OxHainan/cloak-docs/docs/source/started/quick-start.rst

 Compile Cloak Contract
 **********************

-This is the second step, we write a python script to execute it.
+After the running of cloak service, we can compile the cloak contract.
+For example:

 .. code::

+    cloak compile -o <OUTPUT PATH> --put-enable <CLOAK CONTRACT>
+    e.g.
-    python cloak/__main__.py compile -o output test/demo.cloak
+    cloak compile -o output --put-enable /project/evm4ccf/cloak-client/samples/demo/demo.cloak

-There are three important files in the *output* directory, including public_contract.sol, private_contract.sol and policy.json.
+There are four important files in the *output* directory, including contract.cloak, public_contract.sol, private_contract.sol and policy.json.

+* contract.cloak: the cloak contract of your business.
 * public_contract.sol: a solidity contract, it will be deployed to Blockchain.
 * private_contract.sol: a solidity contract, it will be deployed to cloak-tee and be executed by eEVM in TEE environment.
 * policy.json: a privacy policy definition of the Cloak smart contract binding to the private contract.